Manitoba Medications Return Program

 Most pharmacies have already been collecting expired or unused medications.
 With this program even more pharmacies will participate, making it easier than ever before for you to do the right thing.

-Download our "Don't Throw it out" pamphlet for more information.
+Download our "Take-it Back" pamphlet for more information.

 MMRP accepted products